-Little T preferred splashing around at the pool over the ocean and although the pool is pretty small and no-frills compared to other hotel pools in the area, we enjoyed spending many mornings there.
+Little T preferred splashing around at the pool over the ocean and although the pool is pretty small and no-frills compared to other resort pools in the area, we enjoyed spending many mornings there.
 The lounge chairs around the pool – especially the ones in the shade – are difficult to get!
 You either need to arrive very early or keep a close eye and pounce the moment someone leaves.

 The Moana Surfrider Waikiki has a 24-hour Fitness Studio offering state-of-the-art equipment in the Tower Wing, along with daily fitness classes.

 We didn’t manage it this time but had an outstanding experience at the spa at the Moana Surfrider, called the Moana Lani Spa, during our first visit.
 We both booked massages and enjoyed some time relaxing in their oceanfront lounge sipping tea.
 The Moana Lani Spa offer a wide range of treatments that includes deep tissue massages, facial and body treatments, manicures and pedicures and aromatherapy.